alexhuang91/sp12/hw4/README.md

 Your task is to extend the given trigram code to q-grams using the following rules:

-* Remove any padding from the strings
+1. Remove any padding from the terms
-* If the length of the string is less than the given value for `q`, return that string as a q-gram.
+2. If the length of a term is less than the given value for `q`, return that term as a q-gram.
 In this event, there is no need to implement the two new rules we are introducing below
-* We will introduce two new rules:
+3. We introduce two new rules:
-   + The first trigram produced from each term is marked at the right end by the addition of the symbol `!'
+   + The first q-gram from each term is added twice -- once as a q-gram, and once as a (q+1)-gram containing the first q characters of the term with the symbol `!' appended to the right.
    + The first letter of the term is marked by adding the character `#' to the right

 * You may assume that the input will be entirely ASCII characters